-- There are four alternatives for the answers to every question.
-For each question for which a wrong answer has been given by the candidate, one-third (0.33) of the marks assigned to that question will be deducted as penalty.
+- There are four alternatives or options for answering every question asked in the Exam.
+For every question for which a wrong answer has been given by the aspirant, 1/3 of the marks assigned to that question will be deducted as a penalty.

-- If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happen to be correct and there will be same penalty as above for that question.
+- If a candidate ticks more than one answer to the question, it will also be treated as an incorrect answer even if one of the given answers happens to be right & there will be the same penalty that is 1/3 (0.33) as above for that question.

-- If a question is left blank i.e. no answer is given by the candidate, there will be no penalty for that question.
+- If a question is left blank, there will be no penalty or mark deduction for that question.

-- Only those candidates who are declared by the Commission to have qualified in the Preliminary Examination in the year will be eligible for admission to the Main Examination of that year provided they are otherwise eligible for admission, to the Main Examination.
+- Only those aspirants who are declared by the UPSC Commission to have qualified in the Prelims Exams in the year will be entitled to admission to the Main Exam of that year, provided they are otherwise eligible for admission, to the Main Examination.

 IAS Mains Examination - The written exam will consist of the following papers:

 |Qualifying Papers||Paper A (Indian Language) - Check Languages - Paper B (English)|

 |Paper to be counted for Merit||Paper I to Paper VII|